 If there’s one supplement that your chickens might need for their long-term health, it will surely start with grit.
 Grit is made up of small stones that help the chicken’s stomach in grinding food.
 In short, grit is a food digestion aid for chicken.

-Let’s take things slowly and let your imagination does its thing.
+Let’s take things slowly and let your imagination do its thing.
 Since chickens do not have teeth, they cannot grind their feeds.
 But to get the nutrients and vitamins they need, chickens should reduce the food into small, manageable forms.
 That’s where grit enters the big picture of the chicken’s digestive system.

 |Chicken Grit Feeding Guide|